 California government’s efforts to decrease the usage of opioids in treatments of injured workers across the state are paying off, as the California Workers’ Compensation Institute (CWCI) finds that opioid usage is now responsible for less than a quarter of drug usage in treatments of injured workers in the state, down from nearly a third of all prescriptions in 2007.

-We brought our Encino workers compensation attorney William J. Kropach to round up the findings of the CWCI study and outline some of the most dangerous jobs in California where opioid usage is often prescribed to treat injuries stemming from these jobs.
+We brought our workers compensation lawyer in Encino CA William J. Kropach to round up the findings of the CWCI study and outline some of the most dangerous jobs in California where opioid usage is often prescribed to treat injuries stemming from these jobs.

 In 2007, the narcotic pain medication, which has such side effects as sedation, dizziness, nausea, vomiting, constipation, physical dependence, and others, was prescribed in more than 32 percent of all workers’ compensation-related treatments in Encino and all across California.